gcentral/Website/content/VIPM/national_instruments_lib_ni_noise_generation_ip/index.md

 title: "NI Noise Generation IP"
 externalUrl: https://www.vipm.io/package/national_instruments_lib_ni_noise_generation_ip
 date: 2016-05-19
-summary: "This IP provides blocks for generating uniform and AWGN noise types."
+summary: "This IP provides enables the generation of both uniform and additive white Gaussian (AWGN) noise using an NI LabVIEW FPGA device.
+The noise is produced in IQ pairs for ease of use in communications applications."
 showSummary: true
 showAuthor: false
 showEdit: false